christianoestreich/blog/source/_posts/2012-02-02-grails-performance-framework.markdown

     }
 ```

-I have not tested a large number of jobs, but having several available to run would be okay.
-If you tried to run several jobs with large thread pools, you will probably experience inaccurate results as your maching struggles to keep up.
-Leaving the job service classes but simply commenting out the jobName block in the config will cause the admin console to not list the job for running and should take up no overhead.
+Note: I have not tested a large number of jobs, but having several available to run would be okay.
+If you tried to run several jobs with large thread pools, you will probably experience inaccurate results as your machine struggles to keep up.
+Leaving the job service classes in place but simply commenting out the jobName block in the config will cause the admin console to not list the job for running and should take up no overhead while essentially disabling the job.

+## Simplified Sequence Diagram

+{% img /images/gperf/processflow.png %}

 ## Running the Application